 Prerequisites for Installing ANSYS with CMC License Management System (LMS)

-Before you begin with this installation, you must:
+Before you begin with this installation, you must do the following:

 - Register with CMC Microsystems at https://account.cmc.ca/MyAccount/MyAccount.aspx